12 People Skills to Succeed at Work

 7. Respectfulness

-Respecting those you work with, ranging from your immediate colleagues to any outside vendors you may encounter, helps lead to stronger and more positive relationships.
+Respecting those you work with, from your immediate colleagues to any outside vendors you may encounter, helps lead to stronger and more positive relationships.
 Actively listening to what others say and respecting their perspective, even if you don’t always agree, creates structured, safe workspaces.

 Respect looks like: